NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 but since GPIO6-GPIO11 are typically used to interface with the flash memory ICs on most esp8266 modules, applying interrupts to these pins are likely to cause problems.
 Standard Arduino interrupt types are supported: CHANGE, RISING, FALLING.

+In this code the three PIRs each has its own interrupt service routine, because each pin is interrupted separately from the other.

+The alive-ping signal is provided by a timer that triggers another interrupt service routine every few seconds.

+Very little work is done in the interrupt service routines.
+These routines simply set flags for processing later in the `loop()` function phase of execution.
+When action is taken in the `loop()` function, the flags are reset.
+This approach ensures stable interrupt operation.